SewminiMahawaththa/Finance-Management/README.md

 # Finance Management Application

 ## Overview
-The WebRTC Chat Application is a real-time communication platform developed using WebRTC (Web Real-Time Communication) technology.
-This application enables users to engage in seamless chat directly within their web browsers, without the need for external plugins or software installations.
-With a focus on simplicity and efficiency, the WebRTC Chat Application is designed for quick and hassle-free communication, making it an ideal solution for various collaborative and interactive scenarios.
+The Finance Management System is a web application developed using the MERN stack (MongoDB, Express.js, React, Node.js).
+This system is designed to help users manage their finances efficiently by providing features such as expense tracking, budgeting, and financial reporting.

 ## Features
-<b>User Authentication:</b> Secure user authentication system to control access to the system.<br>
+User Authentication: Secure user authentication and authorization system.
-<b>Chatting with each other:</b> The user can log in the application and then they can see the online persons and they can send a request to that person and can chat with them.
+Expense Tracking: Record and categorize expenses for better financial tracking.
+Reports: Generate and view financial reports for better insights.
+Dashboard: An interactive dashboard providing a quick overview of financial status.

 ## Technologies Used
-- WebRTC
-- NodeJs
-- JavaScript
+- Frontend: React.js
-- HTML
+- Backend: Node.js, Express.js
-- CSS
+- Database: MongoDB

 ## Tools
 - Visual Studio
+- GitHub